 Confirmed Speakers: Paul Amar, Rafael de la Dehesa, Kenyon Farrow, Raquel (Lucas) Platero Méndez, Graeme Reid, Dean Spade, Maurice Tomlinson and Ruth Vanita

-This symposium will bring together scholars and activists who work on queer and transgender issues to address what effective transnational activism might look like.
-How might action be taken to address LGBTQ needs across borders without engaging in what Teju Cole has called the “white-savior industrial complex,” and without exacerbating the very issues of sovereignty that have made concerns around LGBTQ rights in the global south such a politicized contemporary debate?
-What new connections and modes of intellectual and strategic exchange might be established between activists and scholars that might invigorate transnational projects and make LGBTQ lives better?
-What might “internet activism” become in an era of both instant virtual connectedness and radical inequality?
-What about the borders of class, race, and gender within this nation?
-This forum for re-thinking global queer politics at the intersection of activism and academia is aimed at shifting the public conversation, and engaging with students who hear about the difficulties faced by LGBTQ people in other parts of the world and want to help, even as they are trying to find ways to become engaged in making change “at home.”
+This symposium will bring together scholars and activists who work on queer and transgender issues to discuss what effective transnational activism might look like.
+How can action be taken to address LGBTQ needs across borders without engaging in what Teju Cole has called the ‘white-savior industrial complex,’ and without exacerbating the very questions of sovereignty that have made LGBTQ rights in the global South such a politicized contemporary issue?
+What new connections and modes of intellectual and strategic exchange might be established between activists and scholars that could invigorate transnational projects and make LGBTQ lives better?
+What should ‘internet activism’ become in an era of both instant virtual connectedness and radical inequality?
+What about the borders of class, race, and gender within the U.S.?
+This forum for re-thinking global queer politics at the intersection of activism and academia is aimed at shifting the public conversation, and engaging with students and the wider local community.
+The follow-up conversation on Saturday will be a more informal discussion focused on queer youth activism here in Miami and the intersections between the local and the transnational.

 Organized by the Queer Studies Research Group: